Chart Color Schemes

 Thornhill Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the population of the Thornhill Park statistical area (Lv2) is estimated at around 6,577 people.
-This reflects an increase of 3,511 people since the 2021 Census, which reported a population of 3,066 people.
-The change was inferred from the resident population of 4,271 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 1,363 validated new addresses since the Census date.
-This level of population equates to a density ratio of 688 persons per square kilometer.
-Thornhill Park's growth of 114.5% since the 2021 census exceeded the national average (9.7%).
-Population growth was primarily driven by interstate migration contributing approximately 85.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Thornhill Park's population is estimated at around 6784 as of Feb 2026.
+This reflects an increase of 3718 people (121.3%) since the 2021 Census, which reported a population of 3066 people.
+The change is inferred from the resident population of 4273 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1372 validated new addresses since the Census date.
+This level of population equates to a density ratio of 709 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Thornhill Park's 121.3% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 85.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

 Frequently Asked Questions - Population